Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Working Principle of Triple GEM

-Within a triple Gas Electron Multiplier (GEM) detector, the incident charged particle initially passes through the 3 mm drift region, where it ionizes gas molecules and generates primary electron–ion pairs.
 These pairs are directed toward the initial GEM foil under a relatively low electric field, facilitating efficient collection without inducing early multiplication.
 When electrons get to the first GEM foil, they go into the microscopic holes' high-field areas, where strong field gradients start the first stage of avalanche multiplication.
 Then, the cloud of amplified electrons comes out into the first transfer region, which is 1 mm wide, and is efficiently guided toward the second GEM foil by an optimized transfer field.
 At the second and third GEM foils, a similar process takes place: in each microscopic-hole structure, electrons undergo additional avalanche multiplication under fields of typically 50-60 kV/cm.
-This creates a multi-stage gain mechanism that increases the total electron yield and reduces ion backflow at each intermediate GEM electrode through effective ion trapping simultaneously.
+This creates a multi-stage gain mechanism that increases the total electron yield and simultaneously reduces ion backflow at each intermediate GEM electrode through effective ion trapping.

 Before electrons are carried via the 1 mm induction zone toward the readout anode, they undergo the last multiplication step in the third foil, where the transfer field in the second transfer region (2 mm) is fine-tuned to achieve high extraction and focusing efficiency.
 In this last gap, an induction field that is precisely chosen allows for fast electron collection to the readout plane while limiting additional ionization.
 In this way, when the multiplied electron swarm arrives, it induces a measurable current pulse, and most of the ions produced in each stage drift back and are captured by the electrodes of the corresponding GEM foils, thus reducing space-charge effects and preserving signal quality.
 High gain, minimal ion backflow, and excellent spatial resolution are characteristics of triple-GEM detectors, which result from consecutive avalanche stages, effective inter-foil transfer, and regulated electron extraction.
+The complete process is shown in Fig.~\ref{fig:tri_gem}